ragingwind/next-workbox-webpack-plugin/readme.md

     ├── ...
     ├── workbox-sw.js
 ```
-- You need to make sure that [add scripts to register service worker](https://github.com/ragingwind/next-workbox-webpack-plugin/blob/master/examples/hello-pwa/pages/index.js) in your application.
+- You have to [add register service worker script](https://github.com/ragingwind/next-workbox-webpack-plugin/blob/master/examples/hello-pwa/pages/index.js) into part of your application
 - For more information, please refer to test and [Get Started With Workbox For Webpack](https://goo.gl/BFQxuo)

 ## License